azalecki/Zalecki-Thesis-2023/docs/report/analysis_plan.md

 - `Spatial Reference System`: EPSG:32616
 - `Temporal Coverage`: 2010-2020
 - `Temporal Resolution`: N/A
-- `Lineage`: Retrieved using Tidecensus R Package
+- `Lineage`: Retrieved using the [Tidycensus](https://github.com/walkerke/tidycensus) R package
-- `Distribution`: Distributed by the US Census Bureau
+- `Distribution`: [TIGER/Line](https://www.census.gov/geographies/mapping-files/time-series/geo/tiger-line-file.html) shapefiles are distributed by the US Census Bureau
 - `Constraints`: Legal constraints for *access* or *use* to protect *privacy* or *intellectual property rights*
 - `Data Quality`: Quality unknown
 - `Variables`: For each variable, enter the following information.
 If you have two or more variables per data source, you may want to present this information in table form (shown below)